sirbh/fullstack-group-project/README.md

 resposible for:
 - Tasks: `8.2`, `8.4`, `9.4`, `10.2`, `11.6`
 - Worked on tasks such as user registration and connecting to the URL
-- as well as tasks relating to other project matters, for example setting up
+- as well as tasks relating to other project matters, for example setting up the repository, managing issues and documentation.
-- the repository and managing issues.

 Member2:  Laura Karjalainen, email, student ID, resposible for: TODO, short description of duties